Effective date: 1 July 2018

 Probity advisers and probity auditors

 For most procurement activities, procurement staff and evaluation teams can effectively manage probity issues.
 Where the activity may be complex, high value, sensitive, or tender participant grievances are more likely, it may be beneficial to involve a probity adviser or a probity auditor (either in-house or external).
-The Victorian Government Purchasing Board’s Managing Probity – procurement guide describes the roles of probity advisers and auditors.
+The Victorian Government Purchasing Board’s Probity in procurement – Goods and services procurement guide describes the roles of probity advisers and auditors.

 Probity advisers and auditors should not be seen as a substitute for expert procurement officers managing a well-planned process.
 An Agency should routinely ensure it has personnel with the required skills and has the systems and processes in place to ensure good practice so that probity advisers and auditors are used as an exception rather than as a rule.

 When the use of probity auditors or probity advisers is contemplated, this decision should be made at an early stage in the procurement process.
 The introduction of a probity adviser when a project has run into probity problems can be difficult – it is better for probity issues to be avoided or managed through the early involvement of a probity adviser.

 As a general rule, Agencies that wish to obtain a level of independent verification, ensuring market confidence that the process followed is consistent with a particular standard or set of criteria should engage an audit-based service.